Blaze Riorden: Box career

 Following his freshman season at Albany, Riorden was invited by teammate Ty Thompson to spend the summer on the Akwesasne Reservation, where he played box lacrosse for the first time as a forward.
 He played Junior B lacrosse for the Akwesasne Indians, and then returned every summer during his collegiate career.
 After his college career, he traveled to Brampton, Ontario to play Senior A Box before eventually winning a spot with the Buffalo Bandits in 2017, playing nine games before being released.
 He then joined the Philadelphia Wings for their inaugural season in 2018.

-Riorden was named captain of the Wings ahead of the 2023-24 season.
+Riorden was named captain of the Wings ahead of the 2023–24 season.

+Riorden was traded to his hometown Rochester Knighthawks on March 9, 2026, in exchange for a second-round pick in the 2027 NLL Draft.

 Riorden has also represented the United States in the 2015 (where he was the only college player) and 2019 editions of the World Indoor Lacrosse Championship, winning bronze medals both times.